aheirich/AMI2/doc/computation_graph.md

 ## Pseudocode

-Following is pseudcode that outlines the structure of a simple client and server (worker).
+Following is pseudocode that outlines the structure of a simple client and server (worker).
 This pseudocode has been executed using a file as a replacement for the Control store.

-### Server psueodcode
+### Server pseudocode

-This is a simple server.
+This is a simple server example.
 It accepts a computation graph once and executes it repeatedly.
+This corresponds to a Worker.

 ```